top of page

 This page has been designed for observations and sightings of Sandhill Cranes within British Columbia in order to increase our understanding of movements, distribution and overall knowledge of this species within the province.

 This project is part of a larger research attempt to learn more about the highly threatened and unique population of Sandhill Cranes within the South Coast of British Columbia.
-If you would like to know more about on this project, please click here.
-Or see the article below:
+If you would like to know more about on this project, please click on the PDF below:

-We suggest that observations of Sandhill Cranes outside of British Columbia are added directly to ebird.
+We ask that observations of Sandhill Cranes outside of British Columbia are not submitted to us, but rather added directly to eBird.

 Why submit observations?